Faculty & Staff eCyclingSelect the equipment you want to dispose of:

 Northern Cook County: Call 847-296-9205 or visit the Solid Waste Agency of Northern Cook County website.

 West Cook County: Call 708-450-0100 or visit the Solid Waste Agency of West Cook County website.

 - Dell Reconnect program: Reconnect is a residential computer recycling program that allows you to drop off any brand of used equipment at participating Goodwill donation centers in your area.
 For more information, visit the Dell Reconnect website.

-Most cellular carriers recycle or reuse donated phones.
-See your carrier's web site for more information:
+Cellular carriers recycle or reuse donated phones.
+See your carrier's website for more information: